remoteoss/snowflake-utils/README.md

 - *temporary_file_format*: returns the name for a temporary file format based on table name and schema
 - *get_create_temporary_file_format_statement*: given the string definition of a file format, creates the corresponding temporary file format
 - *get_create_schema_statement*: generate the query to create the schema for the table (if not existing)
 - *get_create_table_statement*: generate the query to create the table, using the structure provided or auto-inferring (which can yield some incorret data types).
 Currently the auto-infer does not support metadata columns.
-This will use both
 - *get_create_temporary_external_stage*: generate the query for a temporary stage for the table, based on the storage integration provided
 - *bulk_insert*: given a get of records, will insert them in a table, optionally fully refreshing it.
 This is a plain insert and not a COPY, don't use it for large data.
 - *copy_into*: takes, as input:
   - a path (on S3)
   - a file format (either inline or already existing)
   - a match by column name parameter, defaulting to insensitive match between the file and the table